 And Fourth.
 Well, it's pretty obvious from my banner headline that scuba diving is one of my most serious passions.
 It has been, for 21 years now.
 So, today, while I'm packing for my liveaboard dive trip next week on Peter Hughes Sun Dancer II - to Belize - I thought I'd show you my dive gear and how I try to pack a whole lot of dive toys into a lot of little space.

 My gear weighs about 20 pounds.
 Which makes it tough flying these days, because my wheeled dive bag weighs 23 pounds.
 With weight limits of 50 pounds, that means I have only 7 pounds for clothes, bathing suits, sundries, books, and other "stuff."
 So, I have to pack VERY lightly.
 To be honest, I take along a mesh carry-on dive bag for most of my land stuff and my regulator/computer.
-I don't mind having to rent dive equipment if my bags are lost somewhere, but I really want my own regulator (the breathing thing that goes in your mouth) and Suunto dive computer when I'm diving.
-You'll note that, even underwater, I'm still doing nerdy computer techy things.
-Besides, these two pieces of equipment cost about $1500.

 My dive computer is hard to see in this photo - but it is waaaay cool.
 It has a compass attachment: not that I ever use it; I'm pretty good at "just knowing" where I'm at.
 And it is also air-integrated, keeping track of how much air I've used, how fast I'm using air, and how much air I have left until I suck my tank dry -- which has never happened, by the way.
 For every dive, the computer also keeps track of time underwater, depth of dive, oxygen and nitrogen used and warning limits, times between dives, planning info for next dive, and a symbol about when I'm allowed to fly again.
 That comes in handy when you're on a liveaboard boat, like I will be next week, diving 5 times a day.
 Serious, addictive diving.